Evening bike tour in Bangkok, Thailand

 Gather at the Grasshopper Shop

-Meet at the Grasshopper Adventures Shop near Khao San Rd at 5:30 pm.
-The tour will depart at 6 pm sharp.
-Make sure you allow plenty of time to get here, allowing for peak hour traffic.
+Meet at the Grasshopper Adventures Shop near Khao San Rd at 3:30pm.
+The tour will depart at 4pm sharp.
+Please ensure that you have allowed adequate travel time to reach us given the unpredictable nature of Bangkok traffic.
 After a quick bike fitting and briefing we head out.
-Staying off the roads we wind our way through small laneways, past ancient temples and canals to see the heart and soul of Bangkok.
+Staying off the roads we wind our way through small lanes and alleyways, past ancient temples and canals to immerse ourselves into the soul of Bangkok.

 Visit the Flower Market

-Crossing back over the Chao Phraya, this time by bridge, we stop at the flower market which is at its busiest this time of night.
-The market is a riot of colour and also a great place to snack on some of the local delights from the many street stalls.
+Crossing back over the Chao Phraya, this time by bridge, we stop at the flower market which is at its busiest at this time of night.
+The market is a riot of colour.
+After a walk through the largest flower market in Southeast Asia you will find out what an important role flowers play in the everyday life of Thais.

 Return to the Grasshopper Shop

 Riding on past the Grand Palace we find ourselves in Sanam Luang which comes to life in the evening with an impromptu market.
 There's lots of junk and trinkets for sale all laid out on simple mats - a true flea market.
-From here we finish back at our shop in the Khao San Road area which will be just starting to build up for another big night out for the backpackers who stop over here.
+From here we finish back at our shop in the Khao San Road area which around this time is just starting to build up for another big night out for the backpackers who stop over here.

-The tour usually takes 3-4 hours but this is variable by group.
-Dinner is not included in the tour but we do include some fun and tasty snacks when stopped at the flower market.
+The tour usually takes 5 - 6 hours but this is variable by group.
+Dinner is included in the tour.

 What's the Riding Like?